circinusX1/digoo-DG-MIQ-720p/README.md

 The camera wont access the cloud anymore.

-You can get serrial 115200,8,N,1 on these pins
+You can get serrial 115200,8,N,1 on these pins, ... yuk I have not seen these ugly soldering

 ![alt text](https://github.com/comarius/digoo-DG-MIQ-720p/blob/master/digoo.png "serial")